-The calculated total outcome is DKK 3.7m, which is the total value creation that LittleBigHelp has created for both the children and society in 2022/2023.
+The calculated total outcome is DKK 4.4m, which is the total value creation that LittleBigHelp has created for both the children and stakeholders in 2023/2024.

 Total outcome, the sum of financial outcome and social outcome, is the total value creation that LittleBigHelp has created during the evaluation period.
-Thus, it contains both measurable value creation, such as income increases and the children's well-being improvements.
+Thus, it contains both measurable value creation, such as income increases and the children's wellbeing improvements.

-The calculated total outcome in 2022/2023 is DKK 3,681,824.
+The calculated total outcome in 2023/2024 is DKK 4,420,840.
 93% of the total value creation is social outcome whereas financial outcome amounts to 7%.

-Both the financial outcome and social outcome increased from 2019/2020 to 2022/2023, which is due to the Girls' Hostel being included for the first time.
-However, the average outcome per child is about the same as in previous years, with a small increase due to financial values being included in this report.
+Both the financial outcome and social outcome increased from 2022/2023 to 2023/2024.
+The social outcome increased with 30% compared to last year.
+This increase is primarily due to methodological changes that improved the accuracy of social outcome estimates.
+The financial outcome also increased, driven by a higher number of children enrolled in higher education.

-Moreover, looking at the difference between outcomes from the Girls' Hostel and the Boys' Hostel, the outcome per child is greater at the Boys' Hostel.
+Moreover, looking at the difference between outcomes from the Girls' Hostel and the Boys' Hostel, the outcome per child is greater at the Girls' Hostel.

-DKK 258t
+DKK 308t